bitnami/charts/bitnami/apisix/README.md

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `dataPlane`, `controlPlane` and `ingressController` sections) to true.
-This will expose the Apisix native Prometheus port in both the containers and services.
+This will expose the APISIX native Prometheus port in both the containers and services.
 The services will also have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements